Why Selling this Fall May Be Your Best Move

 If this year’s housing activity is any measure, Okanagan homes could be the juggernaut that stands through our economic headwinds.

 But if you’re thinking about selling your home, market conditions are prime for maximizing your revenue.
-Partnering with a good agent means you’ll get top dollar, sell quickly, and avoid any snares along the way.
+Selling your home sucks, but if you partner with a good agent, you’ll get top dollar, sell quickly, and avoid any snares along the way.

 You might be surprised what your home is worth in today’s market.